 If they have eaten dry food their whole life, then a bowl full of canned food can be very confusing to them.
 You can prevent strong food preferences by feeding a combination of dry and canned food to cats from a young age.
 When it comes to toy preferences – just let them have what they want to have.

-Hopefully, this article has reassured you that cats don’t have autism, at least they don’t have the human form of autism, and most of the behaviors seen in cats that look like autistic behaviors are actually normal feline behaviors.
+Hopefully, this article has reassured you your cat and cats in general don’t have autism, at least they don’t have the human form of autism, and most of the behaviors seen in cats that look like autistic behaviors are actually normal feline behaviors.

 If, however, your previously normal cat suddenly develops abnormal behaviors or is hiding more, acting sick in any way, or if you are concerned in any way about your cat’s behavior or psychological state, don’t hesitate to call your local veterinarian and ask for advice.